*As seen in:

 Cover letters are important for any job search, and this is true for electricians as well.
 Although it can seem like an unnecessary step, including a cover letter can put you ahead of others who just submit resumes.
 Make sure you check the cover letter examples at ResumeHelp to see what types of wording and experience you should include in the cover letter.

 If you don’t have a lot of experience already in the field, you should include whatever experience you do have.
 This includes experience as an apprentice and while you were studying.
 Additionally, rely heavily on skills.
-Hiring managers want to know that you understand electrical systems and can effectively fix them.
+Hiring managers want to know that you understand electrical systems and have the abilities to maintain and fix them.
 If you can get references that are well established in the electrician field, this can also help you get the job.

 The best way to do this is to read the job application for each job and pick out keywords that emphasize the job’s requirements.
 This can include specific skills and experiences.
 Match those keywords with your own skills and experiences, and update your resume to meet those needs.